dennisXZX/web-developer-notes/README.md

 #### Why is it called a Ternary expression, what does the word "Ternary" indicate?

+Ternary expression is just a shortcut for if statement.
+The name ternary indicates it needs three parameters.

 #### What is `"use strict";`? what are the advantages and disadvantages to using it?

+'use strict' is used to enable strict mode for Javascript.
+Basically it is used to elimiate some Javascript quirks.
+For example, in strict mode, the 'this' keyword in a function invocation refers to `undefined` instead of global window object.
+Also, the implicit `arguments` parameter in a function does not alias declared function parameters anymore.

 #### Create a for loop that iterates up to `100` while outputting **"fizz"** at multiples of `3`, **"buzz"** at multiples of `5` and **"fizzbuzz"** at multiples of `3` and `5`
 #### Why is it, in general, a good idea to leave the global scope of a website as-is and never touch it?
 #### Why would you use something like the `load` event?
 Does this event have disadvantages?
 Do you know any alternatives, and why would you use those?